 We were introduced to many Maori arts during the course of the evening.
 First we waited in the trees and watched a group of men sail past us in a war canoe, also known as a waka.
 Maori have been making waka since the 1400s.
-(I assume this waka did not date back that far because it was carved by the Mitai family.)
+(I assume this waka did not date back that far because it was carved by the Mitai family members themselves.)

 Then we were treated to a cultural performance in the theater.
 The highlight of the performance was the famous haka dance.
 Some people think that the haka is a war dance, but that’s not really true.
 Apparently there can be many reasons for performing a haka, like welcoming the Prince of Wales to your home.

 The dance has become famous internationally because the legendary New Zealand rugby team, the All-Blacks, perform it before competitions to psych out their opponents.
 If you want to see an example of the All-Blacks appearing to frighten the French into surrendering for the very first time in France’s history, check out this YouTube video which has over 66 million views.
 (I assume most of those views are from readers of this blog post!)

 2) What is a hangi?